pb33f/doctor/README.md

 ### Just the doctor.

+The doctor provides super-charged versions of pb33f libraries and tools.
+Offering capabilities not available in the OSS.

 ---

 This is a BUSL-1.1 licensed project.
 You can find the license in the LICENSE file.